 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-We tested backpacking chairs from Helinox, Big Agnes, Crazy Creek, and others to find the lightest weight and most comfy options for your backcountry travels
+We tested backpacking chairs from Helinox, Big Agnes, Crazy Creek, Nemo, and others to find the lightest weight and most comfy options for your backcountry travels

 Are you on the hunt for the best backpacking chair?
-We've tested close to 40 different models over the past 10 years.
-In this review, we compare 17 of the best backpacking chairs available today.
+We've tested more than 40 different models over the past 10 years.
+In this review, we compare 19 of the best backpacking chairs available today.
 We evaluate each seat on its comfort, identifying crucial elements of each product's performance.
 We look at the stability of each chair on a variety of surfaces, and we set up and packed away each one over and over to assess ease of use.
 Whether you're heading deep into the backcountry or around the block to the park, we've got the perfect chair for you, so take a seat and read on.

 Backpacking chairs are great for keeping the weight low, but we've also tested comfy camping chairs if you're not straying far from the car.
-Whatever you need for your camping or backpacking excursions, from a lightweight, top-ranked backpacking tent to a great pair of hiking boots, our reviews can help you get ready for the upcoming adventure.
+Whatever you need for your camping or backpacking excursions, from a lightweight top-ranked backpacking tent to a great pair of hiking boots, our reviews can help you get ready for the upcoming adventure.

 Inexpensive, recycled material, lightweight, each one unique